daattali/daattali.github.io/test.md

 #### Note about persistent storage {#note-storage}

 One major component of this app is storing the user-submitted data in a way that would allow it to be retrieved later.
 This is an important topic of its own, and in a few days I will write a detailed post about all the different storage options and how to use them.
-In this post I will
+In this tutorial I will use the simplest approach for saving the data: every submission will be saved to its own `.csv` file. **Warning:** this method should only be used if you have your own shiny server, and should not be used if your app is hosted on `shinyapps.io`.
+Using the local filesystem in shinyapps.io is a bad idea because every time your app is launched it will be on a different machine, and it will not have access to files saved by other users who were running the app on a different machine.
+If using shinyapps.io, you will need to use remote storage, which will be discussed in my next post.
+You can get a bit more information about why shinyapps.io can't be used for local storage [in the shiny docs](http://shiny.rstudio.com/articles/share-data.html).

+# Overview {#overview}

+You can see the result of this tutorial [on my shiny server](http://daattali.com/shiny/mimic-google-form/) and the corresponding code [on GitHub](https://github.com/daattali/shiny-server/tree/master/mimic-google-form).

+The main idea is simple: create a UI with some inputs that users need to fill out, add a submit button, and save the response.
+Sounds simple, and it is!
+In this tutorial each response will be saved to a *.csv* file along with the timestamp of submission.
+To see all submissions that were made, we simply read all *csv* files and join them together.
+There will also be an "admin panel" that will show admin users all previous responses and allow them to download this data.
+When using Shiny Server Pro or paid shinyapps.io accounts, you can add authentication/login to your apps, and decide which usernames have admin access.
+Since my app is hosted on a free shiny server that doesn't support authentication, it'll just assume that everyone is an admin.
+Lastly, I like to focus a lot on user experience, so this post will also discuss many small tips & tricks that are optional but can be nice additions.

+#